Ghost Whisperer: Development

 Ghost Whisperer is based in part on the work of Mary Ann Winkowski.
 Development of the show dates back to at least two years before its premiere.
 James Van Praagh was a co-executive producer and consultant on the show.

 The show was produced by Sander/Moses Productions in association with CBS Television Studios (originally Paramount Network Television) in season one and ABC Studios (originally Touchstone Television in the first two seasons) and CBS Paramount Network Television in seasons two to four.

 The show was filmed on the Universal Studios back lot in Los Angeles.
-One area on the lot is Courthouse Square from the Back to the Future trilogy, though it has been drastically modified to depict Grandview.
-For example, the clock tower in Back to the Future has been completely covered up.
-The front of Melinda and Jim's house is also the same set used by the Finch family in the film adaptation of To Kill a Mockingbird.
 Cast and crew members said they believed that the set got visits from real spirits.
 After the show's cancellation and shortly before the sets were torn down, Jennifer Love Hewitt filmed a tour demonstrating the ways in which the areas were different from those shown in the TV broadcast.

 Sound effects were completed at Smart Post Sound.
 Visual effects for the pilot and some season one episodes were completed at Flash Film Works.
 Visual effects for nearly the entire series were created at Eden FX.
-Roy Forge Smith, who frequently collaborated with John Gary, was the production designer on 44 episodes of the show, spanning two season, from 2005 to 2007.
+Roy Forge Smith, who frequently collaborated with John Gary, was the production designer on 44 episodes of the show, spanning two seasons, from 2005 to 2007.

-Creator John Gray grew up in Brooklyn, New York, which is not far from Grand View-On-Hudson (also called Grand View), west of the Hudson River.
-Piermont is often referenced in episodes as the neighboring town, which is accurate to real life as Grand View is actually located just north of Piermont.
-Professors Rick Payne and Eli James worked at the fictional "Rockland University", and, perhaps not coincidentally, the actual village of Grand View is a village located in Rockland County, New York.